PurpleKingdomGames/indigo-website/indigodocs/presentation/shapes.md

 - They can all be transformed in the usual ways
 - They can all receive simple lighting effects (no normal mapping)

+One limitation that shape strokes have, is that they are all solid and all use rounded corners.
+This is because of the way they are calculated.
+If there is interest we may look at adding more stroke effects like dashed lines or alternate capping types.

 Below are examples of each to help get you started.

 ## Box